mgrohman13/bison/Sorting/README.md

 Graphical visualizer of different sorting algorithms.
-Supports generating and sorting differnt distributions of random data.
+Supports generating and sorting different distributions of random data.
 All sorts are implemented in-place, and the number of comparisons and swaps are counted.

 Sorting algorithms:
 **QuickSort** - standard quick sort with randomly chosen pivot